-- 1. No limit on number of entries, one per lot number. - 2.
+- 1. Limit on entries for archery shooting, only two bow entries total, one per lot number. - 2.
+No limit on number of entries for rifle, one per lot number. - 3.
 4-H youth must be 12 years of age or older and certified in Hunter Safety to operate any powder burning firearm.
-This includes 22 handgun or rifle, muzzle loading handgun or rifle, or shotgun, per WI 4-H policy. - 3.
-All participates must attend two practices from January to June to be eligible for competition in any of these events. - 4.
+This includes 22 handgun or rifle, muzzle loading handgun or rifle, or shotgun, per WI 4-H policy. - 4.
+All participates must attend two practices from January to June to be eligible for competition in any of these events. - 5.
 Maximum of 3 practice arrows (optional)